Back to All Events

 • UiLab 1 Belvedere Drive Park Ridge, QLD, 4125 Australia (map)

-This Common Ground brings educators and industry together to explore how we balance innovation, safety, and student wellbeing as emerging technologies reshape policy, practice, and readiness in education.
+This is a genuine, collective discussion about how we balance innovation, safety, and student wellbeing as emerging technologies reshape policy, practice, and what it means to be future-ready.

 Guest Speakers: